KzFactorios/FavoriteTeleport/notes/tag_editor.md

 if it is_favorite then check for available player favorite slots, if there aren't any, change is_favorite to false and continue.
 There should be another local value to track if this situation arises to trigger a post creation dialog popup indicating that the player slots were full and that they will have to make room for any new favorites.
 Let's call this value favorite_slots_unavailable

-Then we will search the storage.surfaces[player.physical_surface_index].chart_tags collection to find a match to the position (in teleport button text). this will require matching a map_position to a pos_string
+Then we will search the storage.surfaces[player.surface.index].chart_tags collection to find a match to the position (in teleport button text). this will require matching a map_position to a pos_string

 if no match is found, this signals that we are creating a new tag.

 using the inputs and the player, a new chart_tag should be created thusly:
 -- Example: Add a custom chart tag at a specific position game.forces["player"].add_chart_tag(surface, {
-  position = (position from tag_editor xxx.yyy),
+  position = (position from tag_editor {x: x, y:y}),
   icon = {type="item", name="iron-plate"},
   text = input text,
   last_user = player.name